ondrejholecek/aws-templates/FortiGate/Unicast-HA/README.md

 ![Single Zone HA (CloudFormation template)](fgt-ha-ap-single-zone.png)

-CloudFormation Stack template is stored in EMEA TAC account.
+CloudFormation Stack template is stored in S3 in EMEA TAC account and it is not automatically synchronizing with this repository.
 In case somebody deletes it, [download it manually from here](fgt-ha-ap-single-zone.json) and upload to CloudFormation as file.

 Following parameters are requested when deploying the Stack:
   - **ImageClient** : This is the AMI ID (in the form of "ami-1234abcd5678efgh") of the client's VM operating system.
 It is expected that this is Linux VM, but in fact the OS should not matter (however, keep in mind that only port 2222 of the "Cluster IP" is forwarded to its port 22 by default). *All AMIs are unique to the region you are deploying it in.
 You can find the right ID in "EC2 >> Images >> AMIs" and search for "Public images" with "AMI Name : ^debian-10".*